finki-hub/finki-analytics/docs/DOCS.md

 Uses [`FastAPI`](https://github.com/fastapi/fastapi) for exposing endpoints and [`MongoDB`](https://github.com/mongodb/mongo) for data storage.
 It was chosen over a relational database due to the fact that the analytics events are unstructured and come as JSON objects with differing schemas and data inside.

+The events originate from [`finki-discord-bot`](https://github.com/finki-hub/finki-discord-bot).
+This app exposes `/events/ingest` for ingesting and `/events/{event_name}` for querying events with options for filtering.

 ## Pipeline

 1. On command execution, collect data and send it to this (analytics) service